Research

 • Tailored machine learning for remotely sensed data (e.g. using satellite imagery for environmental monitoring).

-• Characterizing and formalizing notions of representivity in training data (e.g. numerical representation: how many data points come from each source or group?, as distinct from what components of an individual or environment does a collection of data actually reflect?), and how these notions of representation effect our ability to train fair and useful machine learning systems.
+• Characterizing and formalizing notions of representativeness in training data (e.g. numerical representation: how many data points come from each source or group?, as distinct from what components of an individual or environment does a collection of data actually reflect?), and how these notions of representation affect our ability to train fair and useful machine learning systems.

 For a full list of papers please see my google scholar page.